mfinelli/cmsc-421-project-1/clojure-intro.md

 Just don't use Notepad.

-In all seriousness, LISP programming is *much* easier with a good text editor - syntax highlighting and rainbow parentheses will make it much easier to understand Clojure code, so install appropriate plugins if you can.
+In all seriousness, LISP programming is *much* easier with a good text editor; syntax highlighting and rainbow parentheses will make it much easier to understand Clojure code, so install appropriate plugins if you can.

 Understanding Clojure
 ---------------------